shannonmoranetz/mentalitea/README.md

 [Retro Log](https://github.com/shannonmoranetz/mentalitea/issues/10)

 ## Future Development and Extensions Notes:
+Additional styling on the expanded cards
+Better quality images for the teas
+Additional teas and moods

 ## Original Assignment
 [Whateverly, Mod 2 at the Turing School of Software and Design](http://frontend.turing.io/projects/whateverly.html)